Yes No Share to Facebook

 - Certificate of Participation: Issued upon completion, and syndicated automatically to the participant’s Profile page throughout the Success.Legal ecosystem.

-- Multilingual support: Post-event questions and discussions are also available in English, French, Portuguese, or Spanish within 30 days of the live event.
+- Multilingual support: Post-event questions and discussions are also available in English, French, Portuguese, or Spanish within 30 days of registration.